miguelEq/miguelEq/README.md

 - 👋 Hi, I’m @miguelEq  Miguel Angel
 - 👀 I'm interested in I learn technologies new
-- 🌱 I’m currently learning Spring and Typescript
+- 🌱 I’m currently learning Spring and React Js
 - 💼 In this moment I’m looking for job
 - 📫 How to reach me ? miguelequilea18@gmail.com
 <!---